TypicalAM/goread/README.md

           - qemu
 ```

-You can edit this file to change the app's contents in an automated manner (remember that you can also edit entries in the TUI!).
+You can edit this file with `goread edit urls` to change the app's contents in an automated manner (remember that you can also edit entries in the TUI!).

 ### 🌃 The colorscheme file